thosgood/qubit.guide/README.md

 This website contains the lecture notes ... **!!!TODO!!!** written by Artur, edited by Tim ... etc. etc.

-<div style="text-align: center;margin-bottom: 2em"><a href="book/" style="padding: 1em;border: 1px solid black;border-radius: 5px;">Read the book</a></div>
+<div style="text-align: center;margin: 2em"><a href="book/" style="padding: 1em;border: 1px solid black;border-radius: 5px;">Read the book</a></div>

 The lecture notes are available as an online book (built using the Bookdown fork of Gitbook).
-This means that it has some nice functionality to make reading more comfortable, with most options being accessed through the toolbar at the top, which is explained below.
+This means that it has some nice functionality to make reading more comfortable, with most options being accessed through the toolbar at the top, which is annotated below.

 <img src="gitbook-toolbar.png" alt="The book toolbar" width="350" style="border: 1px solid black;">